tanviredu/tanviredu/README.md

-- 👋 Hi, I’m @tanviredu
+- 👋 Hi, I’m @Tanvir Rahman
 - 👀 I’m interested in ... software development
-- 🌱 I’m currently learning ... c@
+- 🌱 I’m currently learning ... csharp
 - 💞️ I’m looking to collaborate on ...
-- 📫

 <!---
 tanviredu/tanviredu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.